briandavidclark/ramuda/README.md

 # ramuda

-Functional programming helper library based on Ramda.js
+Functional programming helper library for PHP based on Ramda.js

 As far as I know, this is the most feature complete (though there are still some gaps) port of Ramda.js for PHP with over 300 functions.
 Also, includes many functions from [Ramda Adjunct](https://char0n.github.io/ramda-adjunct/2.24.0/RA.html) and [Ramda Extension](https://ramda-extension.firebaseapp.com/docs/).